-$$P = \frac{1}{nT} \int_0^{nT} p(t)dt = VI$$ (10)
+$$P = \frac{1}{nT} \int_0^{nT} p(t)dt = VI \tag{10}$$

 T is the line cycle period.

-P is referred to as the active or real power.
+P is the active or real power.

 Note that the active power is equal to the dc component of the instantaneous power signal p(t) in Equation 8, i.e., VI.
-This is the relationship used to calculate active power in the ADE7753.
+This is the relationship used to calculate active power in the ADE7763.

 The instantaneous power signal p(t) is generated by multiplying the current and voltage signals.
 The dc component of the instantaneous power signal is then extracted by LPF2 (low-pass filter) to obtain the active power information.
-This process is illustrated in Figure 61.
+This process is illustrated in Figure 53.

-Figure 61.
+Figure 53.
 Active Power Calculation

-Since LPF2 does not have an ideal "brick wall" frequency response-see Figure 62, the active power signal has some ripple due to the instantaneous power signal.
+Because LPF2 does not have an ideal "brick wall" frequency response (see Figure 54), the active power signal has some ripple due to the instantaneous power signal.
 This ripple is sinusoidal and has a frequency equal to twice the line frequency.
 Because the ripple is sinusoidal in nature, it is removed when the active power signal is integrated to calculate energy-see the Energy Calculation section.

-Figure 62.
+Figure 54.
 Frequency Response of LPF2